DoveDev/Get-PrimaryIPv4Information/README.md

 ## Description
   This Module was designed to present the most essential or basic IPv4 and MAC address information to a user.
-The imformation provided is as follows;
+The information provided is as follows;
   - InterfaceIndex
   - InterfaceAlias
   - MacAddress